-According to data provided by one of the global property advisors for 2015, the total investment volume in Central and Eastern Europe (CEE), excluding Russia, amounted to EUR 9 billion.
+For 2016, the total investment volume in Central and Eastern Europe (CEE), excluding Russia, amounted to EUR 12.2 billion.
 Analysts contend that the real estate market in the region is expected to grow steadily over the next 10 years.
 Moreover, companies also appear to be deciding to undertake investments in second- and third-ranked cities, not just in the region's capital cities.
+Investing in regional cities is seen as a strategy for risk diversification.
+Smaller cities are also characterized by lower rents which makes them competitive alternatives to capital cities for hirers.

-Poland continues to be regarded as the key investment destination in the CEE region, followed by the Czech Republic.
+Poland continues to be regarded as the key investment destination in the CEE region, followed by the Czech Republic where flows are growing even faster.
 According to real estate advisors, investors are still concentrating on opportunities in leading locations, but they are also trying to target good assets in secondary locations in other CEE countries such as Romania, Slovakia and Hungary.
+The biggest investment flows in 2016 were from South Africa and Asia, contributing almost 40% of all investments.

-The most preferred real estate sectors in 2015 were retail and office, followed by the fast growing industrial and logistic sectors, where huge investments in the warehouse market are being made year-on-year.
-Market forecasts also show that the industrial and logistic sectors should also prosper beyond 2015.
-This will mainly be due to the healthy growth of e-commerce and retail logistics.
+As in recent years the most preferred real estate sectors in 2016 were office and retail, followed by the fast growing industrial and logistic sectors, where huge investments in the warehouse market are being made year on year.
+Market forecasts also show that the industrial and logistic sectors should also prosper beyond 2016.
+This will mainly be due to the healthy growth of e-commerce, infrastructure investment and retail logistics.